Frontify/typeform-block/readme.md

+> This tutorial is out of date at the moment.
+Please use with caution!

 # Building a Typeform Content Block

 With Frontify's Brand SDK for Content Blocks, you can create your own blocks for our Brand Guidelines.